AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

   for Vulkan loader, layers, headers, and other tools.
 * A `clspv` executable, from commit `75d2471da8d697ae5a04d06cf14a1667b74200e8` and later.
 * Linux, macOS, and Windows operating systems are tested in CI.
 Ubuntu 22.04 and later are the tested distributions for Linux.
-MacOS 15.7.4 is tested CI, as is Windows server 2022.
+MacOS 15.7.4 is tested CI with MoltenVK.
+Windows server 2022 is used with llvmpipe in CI.
+However on Windows there are sporadic failures in the `group_functions` suite of SYCL tests, during `~buffer_impl` there is a crash in the loop calling `event::wait()` on pending events, so these are filtered out of the test executable invocation.
   Adding support for Android is future work.
 * A Vulkan driver, use `vulkaninfo` from the Vulkan SDK to see the available devices on your system.